ibm-cloud-architecture/refarch-integration-api/README.md

 ```

 ## Server configuration
-A non-high availability installation consists of installing 3 virtual servers: Management (mgmt), Portal, DataPower(DP) and gateway.
-To support high availability, a cluster installation just adds more servers, but the basic installation is the same.
-To achieve high availability you’ll need at a minimum 2 mgmt servers, 2 DataPower appliances, and 3 Portal servers.
+A non-high availability installation consists of installing 3 virtual servers: Management (mgmt), Portal, DataPower(DP) gateway.
+To achieve high availability you’ll need at least a minimum of 2 management servers, 2 DataPower gateways, and 3 Portal servers.

-The configuration decision was to use only one server so we can quickly test resiliency and error reporting.
-The goal of *Hybrid integration compute* is not to validate on-premise HA, but more on the hybrid side.
+For this solution the configuration decision was to use only one server for each component so we can quickly test resiliency and error reporting.
+The goal of *Hybrid integration compute* is not to validate API connect on-premise HA, but more how to support hybrid end to end.

 After the virtual OVA files are loaded, then you can refer here for each configuration:
 1. Mgmt -